 The growth of your organisation depends on the growth of the individuals at your company.

 Most employees are motivated by working towards goals.
 Knowing that there is an opportunity to advance within the workplace, helps to motivate employees further.
-Have openings for promotions within the organisation.
-If you see an employee struggling, guide them through their weaknesses, and help them develop their skills which may help them to reach a promotional stage.
+Have openings for promotions within the organisation and encourage internal applicants.
+Furthermore, if you see an employee struggling, guide them through their weaknesses, and help them develop their skills which may help them to reach a promotional stage.

 A method which you can try is – Implementing an Individual Development Plans (IDPs) for every employee, which will help them to identify goals for themselves, to help them reach particular targets.